ZacBlanco/hwx-tutorials/2-3/tutorials/real-time-event-processing-with-hadoop/realtime-event-processing-section-2.md

 ### [Prerequisites](#prerequisites)

-In the [previous tutorial](http://hortonworks.com/hadoop-tutorial/simulating-transporting-realtime-events-stream-apache-kafka/), we explored collecting and transporting data using Apache Kafka.
+In the [previous section](http://hortonworks.com/hadoop-tutorial/simulating-transporting-realtime-events-stream-apache-kafka/), we explored collecting and transporting data using Apache Kafka.

-So the tutorial [Transporting Realtime Event Stream with Apache Kafka](http://hortonworks.com/hadoop-tutorial/simulating-transporting-realtime-events-stream-apache-kafka/#section_5) needs to be completed before the next steps of this tutorial.
+The previous section: [Transporting Realtime Event Stream with Apache Kafka](http://hortonworks.com/hadoop-tutorial/simulating-transporting-realtime-events-stream-apache-kafka/#section_5) needs to be completed before the next steps of this tutorial.

 ### [Scenario](#scenario)